-Before I proceed with this point, let me start by saying that 2 of the most popular Nigerian Websites namely Nairaland and the Linda Ikeji’s Blog were run from the homes of the founders for a number of years and much more interesting is the fact that Nairaland, Africa’s largest online community on the web is run from Sango Ota in Ogun state, where the founder Seun Osewa resides.
+Before I proceed with this point, let me start by saying that 2 of the most popular Nigerian Websites namely Nairaland and the Linda Ikeji's Blog were run from the homes of the founders for a number of years.
+Much more interesting is the fact that Nairaland, Africa’s largest online community on the web is run from Sango Ota in Ogun state, where the founder Seun Osewa resides.
 Not Lagos.

 So this only validates the fact that location isn’t important at first, now if you must start, certainly we all agree you should start small but start smart and start sensibly.
 So whether your startup operates from your bedroom, garage or kitchen at inception, the bigger picture should be the ability for the startup to solve problems, gain new & returning customers and ultimately show traction.

 Don't be pressured to race to the valley right away.
 If another geography makes sense, you will know in due time.
 You can start getting the most important thing right now not where are you.

 We all know that the press and the media are essential components every great business or startup should never ignore.
 But back in those days, getting great press coverage used to require the expertise services of a competent and a well-connected PR firm.
 These days, so much has changed as you can dare to start small and start smart with your zero budget and turn a blind eye to the PR firms.

 Seriously speaking, all you need a disruptive startup idea or product that automatically gets you that much desired PR.
 One of my startups, RAMP.ng is a clear example and benefactor to the term I want to simply call Press or PR Benevolence in Nigeria and Kenya.